cs1730/csx730-uthread/README.md

 values, then return to the previously saved environment by setting the stack pointer and manually returning.

-At a minimum, the following registers should be saved on an `x86` machine:
+At a minimum, the following 64 bit registers should be saved on an `x86` machine, as they are registers that called routines are expected to preserve:

 | Register | Description            |
 |----------|------------------------|